tcsullivan/alee-forth/README.md

 To compile, simply run the `make` command.
 This will produce a library, `libalee.a`, as well as a REPL binary named `alee`.
 A `small` target exists that optimizes the build for size.
-A `fast` target exists that optimizes for maximum performance on the host (not target) system.
+A `fast` target exists that optimizes for maximum performance on the host system.
+The `standalone` target will produce a `alee-standalone` binary that contains and pre-loads the core dictionary.
+The `msp430` target builds Alee for the [MSP430G2553](https://www.ti.com/product/MSP430G2553) microcontroller.
+Like `standalone`, the core dictionary is built into the binary.

+Configurable constants and types are defined either in the Makefile or in `types.hpp`.